JanusQ/JanusQ/README.md

-# JanusQ: A Software Framework for Analyzing, Optimizing, Verifying, Implementing, and Calibrating Quantum Circuit
+# JanusQ: A Software Framework for Analyzing, Optimizing, Verifying, and Implementing Quantum Circuit

 This is an open-source framework for quantum computing developed by Zhejiang University.